The History of Arnesen's Rocky Point

 The Arnesen family has inhabited Rocky Point, Minnesota since the site was homesteaded in 1897 by Bernhard Arnesen.
 Bernhard was soon joined by his wife Agnes and his parents Berent and Kristine.
 The primary occupation of the family was commercial fishing.
 The family fished with sail-powered boats and pound nets for sturgeon.
 The roe was processed into caviar on location and then picked up by steam-powered boats that would transport it north to Kenora, Ontario.
 From there, a rail link shipped the caviar to the eastern fish markets.
 Unfortunately the sturgeon population became over-fished and the market for this fish crashed.

 Danger was a constant element the family faced.
-Two of Bernhard’s brothers, Benjamin and Canrad Arnesen, and two of his and Agnes’ sons, Harold and Arthur Arnesen, all drowned on the lake at a young age.
+As a result, many tragic deaths happened during the early days at Rocky Point.
+Two of Bernhard’s brothers, Benjamin and Conrad Arnesen, and two of his and Agnes’ sons, Harold and Arthur Arnesen, all drowned on the lake at a young age.
 Another son, Bernie, was severely injured by a sail boom and died tragically young as well.
 Agnes was horribly burned trying to rescue two daughters, Grace and Clara, from a house fire.
 Unfortunately, she failed and the two young girls perished in the fire.
 Another son of Berent and Kristine’s, John, died in a hunting accident.

 Today, after more than one hundred years, the family now in its sixth generation continues to provide a quality fishing and resort experience on Lake of the Woods.
 The once decimated sturgeon population has been replenished and is abundant again.
 The resort aspect of Rocky Point has been expanded extensively to include our Rock Harbor Lodge, thirty rental units, a two hundred unit mobile home park, and what is probably one of the world’s largest ice fishing operations with a whole fleet of track vehicles.

 While much of the early history of Arnesen’s Rocky Point revolved around tragedy and hardship, there is much to celebrate as well.
 Without commercial fishing, there wouldn’t be the Arnesen’s Rocky Point that thousands of people enjoy annually today.
-We hope that you found this interesting and look forward to celebrating another one hundred years of Arnesen history at Rocky Point with you.
+The Arnesen family looks forward to another century of celebration and memories.